JoshuaMeza/CodePain_POO/Documentation/4-Requirements_definition.md

     - Consume API & get saved information from a user.
     - Make modifications to the bot from the page.
     - Show the same information as: discord bot in-server configuration.
-    - Have a submission box to suggest bad words.
+    - Have a submission box to suggest *offensive words*.
-    - Have a graphic that shows top 10 additions suggested of bad words.
+    - Have a graphic that shows top 10 additions suggested of *offensive words*.
-    - Have a graphic that shows top 5 deletions suggested of bad words.
+    - Have a graphic that shows top 5 deletions suggested of *offensive words*.
     - Log in / Register users (at least with discord).
     - Have a bot joining method.
     - Give the opportunity to the community to keep in touch with the developers (email address).